 Just ahead, I'll outline four key criteria you should use when determining whether you should sell a stock, and then spell out two different ways to do so.
 But first, let's look at why selling is so difficult.

 Cognitive dissonance makes us uncomfortable.
 Really uncomfortable.

 Cognitive dissonance is that feeling you get when you know you shouldn't do something, but you also know that it feels damn good.
-It's the feeling you get when deciding whether or not to order the 1,420-calorie Hardee's Monster Thickburger.
+It's the feeling you get when deciding whether or not to order KFC's 540-calorie Double Down sandwich.
 It's also the feeling you get when you're up 100% on a stock that you were once down 50% on.
-You swore you'd sell when you broke even, but now you're thinking of holding on for another 100%, or maybe another 200% ... on second thought, maybe you'll just wait and see where you are six months from now.
+You swore you'd sell when you broke even, but now you're thinking of holding on for another 100%, or maybe another 200% ... on maybe you'll just wait and see where you are a few months from now

-If you've ever been in that last scenario (if you're like me, you're probably going through that process with your portfolio right now), it's a good idea to have hard-set rules for when to sell a stock.
-That way your easily swayed emotions don't get the best of you when it really is time to move on.
+If you've ever been in that last scenario (and if you're like me, you probably have a few stocks like that in your portfolio right now), it's a good idea to have hard-set rules for when to sell a stock.
+That way your easily swayed emotions don't get prevent you from selling.

 Here are four criteria that you should use when determining whether or not to sell.

 1. Better opportunities

 Whether you're up, down, or at break-even with a stock in your portfolio, if you come across a more attractive opportunity, you should seize it.

 What qualifies as a more attractive opportunity?
 Two things: A stock that's more undervalued than a current holding, or a stock that's valued about the same, but has a lower level of risk.

 For example, let's say you bought large-cap Bank of America